Police chief: Cairo, GA hit harder by Sunday’s storms than Hurricane Michael

 They are still determining if the stations are necessary to stay open.

-Red Cross officials also says they’re not handing out tarps for damage.
+Red Cross officials also said they’re not handing out tarps for damage.

+One family is working to restore not only their home, but the community’s morale as a whole.

+“As serious as this is I wanted to project some humor just to help the mood,” Tim White, a Cairo resident, said.

 Copyright 2019 WALB.
 All rights reserved.